Pasco mother of four boys needs new home after fire

 “Everybody made it out safely, including the dog.
 The snakes lived, the lizards lived; the fish didn’t quite make it,” Chandler said.

 She’s been asking around about finding a camper to put on the property so the kids can be together, and they also could use some donations.
-There’s a GoFundMe page at that so far has raised about $4,700.
+There’s a GoFundMe page hat so far has raised about $4,700.

 They may have lost just about everything, Chandler said, but they want to be back together.